General Capital Gains Tax Principles

 - Company reorganisations and takeovers where there is a share for share exchange.

-UK capital gains tax rules for British expats
+UK Capital Gains Tax rules for British expats

-It used to be the case that by simply leaving the UK for a complete tax year, and then disposing of any profitable assets (property, shares etc.) during that year could relieve you of the burden of capital gains tax.
+It used to be the case that by simply leaving the UK for a complete tax year, and then disposing of any profitable assets (property, shares etc.) during that year could relieve you of the burden of Capital Gains Tax.

 However, one year is no longer a sufficient length of time.
-An individual now has to be non-resident for a minimum of five years to take advantage of this rule.
+An individual now has to be non-resident for a minimum of five complete UK tax years to take advantage of this rule.
 Proper planning is clearly very important in these situations as a few months miss calculation here or there can make a significant difference in your tax liability.

 Sometimes it may even be worth taking an extended holiday rather than risk coming back to the UK too soon, when significant asset sales have occurred.

 Even though you may be deemed non-resident for income tax purposes, you are treated as temporarily non-resident for capital gains tax purposes for up to 5 years.
-Any gains made during that time are taxed in the year you return to the UK if within five years.
+Certain gains made during that time are taxed in the year you return to the UK if within five years.

-If however the asset was acquired after you had left the UK, then the gains are not subject to UK capital gains tax.
+If, however, the asset was acquired after you had left the UK, then the gains are not subject to UK Capital Gains Tax.
 When double taxation agreements are taken into account, capital gains may be completely exempt from UK tax but taxable in your host country.
 As such there is still room for planning where the host country charges a lower rate than the UK.